sakethyalamanchili/Health-Scribe/QUICKSTART.md

-# Quick Start Guide - Project Asha
+# Quick Start Guide - CareGuide

 Get up and running in 5 minutes!